 So the foundation for the development of al Qaeda was a reaction to the decline in the islamic world, with a call to revival of the original fundamentals of the faith.
-This "Wahabism" is closely entwined with the Saudi royal family (the House of Saud) that came to rule the Arabian peninsula in the wake of World War I and the decline of the British Empire (the Kingdom of Saudi Arabia was established in 1923).4
+This "Wahabism" is closely entwined with the Saudi royal family (the House of Saud) that came to rule the Arabian

 The second foundation for the development of al Qaeda occurred in 1938.
 The King of Saudi Arabia, Abd-al-Aziz ibn Saud, authorized a team of American engineers to explore the trackless desert bordering the Persian Gulf, an arid landscape marked only by the occasional palm-fringed oasis.
 He hoped they would find water.
-A tribal leader with precarious finances, Ibn Saud believed the Americans might discover places where he could refresh his warriors' horses and camels.
+A tribal leader with precarious finances, lbn Saud believed the Americans might discover places where he could refresh his warriors= horses and camels.